gigl.distributed.graph_store.dist_server#

 gigl.distributed.graph_store.dist_server.wait_and_shutdown_server()[source]#

-Block until all client have been shutdowned, and further shutdown the server on the current process and destroy all RPC connections.
+Block until all clients have shut down, then shut down the server on the current process and destroy all RPC connections.

 Return type: